Finding Moments in Video Collections Using Natural Language: Introduction

-In this work, we propose \modelname{} (\modelnameabbr{}), a model that represents a video moment as a series of short video clips and aligns a natural language query to the moment's clips with a clip-alignment cost.
+In this work, we propose \modelname{} (\modelnameabbr{}), a model that represents a video moment as a set of regions within a series of short video clips and aligns a natural language query to the moment's regions.
 Our approach is illustrated in Figure~\ref{fig:overview}.
-Our clip-alignment cost compares language and clip features using squared-Euclidean distance, which allows for efficient indexing and retrieval of the video clips.
-Moreover, aligning language features to short video clips within a video moment allows for finer temporal alignment compared to methods that extract only an aggregate feature from the entire video moment.
+Our alignment cost compares variable-length language and video features using symmetric squared-Chamfer distance, which allows for efficient indexing and retrieval of the video moments.
+Moreover, aligning language features to regions within a video moment allows for finer alignment compared to methods that extract only an aggregate feature from the entire video moment.
 At query time, we propose a two-stage approach consisting of efficient retrieval followed by more expensive re-ranking to maintain recall accuracy.
-We achieve efficiency by an approximate strategy that retrieves relevant candidate clips for a language query using efficient approximate nearest neighbour search.
-Then, for re-ranking, we apply the full clip-alignment cost on all variable-length moments in the temporal proximity of the retrieved candidate clips.
+We achieve efficiency by an approximate strategy that retrieves relevant candidate \textbf{clips} for a language query using efficient approximate nearest neighbour search.
+Then, for re-ranking, we apply the full alignment cost on all variable-length \textbf{moments} in the temporal proximity of the retrieved candidate clips.
 Furthermore, representing moments as a series of short video clips allows us to overcome the need for indexing all possible variable-length moments while at the same time retrieveing any possible moment in a video.

-\paragraph{Contributions.} Our contributions are twofold: we propose (i) the task of natural language video corpus moment retrieval and (ii) a model (\modelnameabbr{}) that aligns video clips to a language query while allowing for efficient retrieval followed by re-ranking in the large-scale video corpus moment retrieval setting.
-We demonstrate the effectiveness of our approach by extending three datasets to the video corpus retrieval setting: DiDeMo~\cite{hendricks2017localizing}, Charades-STA~\cite{gao2017tall}, and ActivityNet-captions~\cite{krishna2017dense}.
-We show that our \modelnameabbr{} model in an exhaustive setting out-performs MCN~\cite{hendricks2017localizing} on all criteria across all datasets, yielding an 8\%-85\% and 11\%-47\% boost for average recall and median rank, respectively.
-Furthermore, for a corpus of 1M videos, we achieve $5\times$ faster retrieval and $8\times$ smaller index size over MCN.
+\paragraph{Contributions.} Our technical contributions are twofold: we propose (i) the task of natural language video corpus moment retrieval, and (ii) a simple, yet effective, approach (\modelnameabbr{}) that aligns video~regions to a language query while allowing for efficient retrieval followed by re-ranking in the large-scale video corpus moment retrieval setting.